opensourcefeed/Qur-an-Quiz/app/README.md

 5. Open debug console in browser using IP and Port number given with weinre

 # Points to Ponder
-- cordova-promose-polyfill plugin may be required for making AJAX calls
+- cordova-promise-polyfill plugin may be required for making AJAX calls
+- In case of any issues, rely on USB debugging with debug-mode build